 If you have an issues scheduling an appointment via Starfish, call the IGM Main Office at 585.475-2763 or stop by the IGM office (Golisano 2145).

-The Academic Advising staff does hold daily Walk-in Advising hours.
+The Academic Advising staff does hold regular Walk-in Advising hours.
 This time is for quick questions that are 10 minutes or less.
-When you come in for a walk-in, the front office will ask why you need to see an advisor.
-This is to help assess if it is appropriate for a walk-in or if you need an appointment.

 The academic advisors rotate Walk-in Advising hours during the week.
-You can see any advisor during walk-in hours.
 If you would prefer to speak to your specific academic advisor please set up an appointment.

-Walk in hours are held Mondays, Tuesdays, and Wednesdays 2pm - 4pm, and Thursdays and Fridays from 10am – 12pm during fall and spring terms when classes or final exams are in session.
+Walk in hours are held Tuesdays, and Wednesdays 2pm - 4pm, and Thursdays 10am – 12pm during fall and spring terms when classes or final exams are in session.
 There are no walk in advising hours during the followings days/times: Labor Day, Columbus Day, Thanksgiving Break, Reading Days, January Intersession, Summer Semester, and any day the Institute is closed.